-- Neutrino Oscillation analyses - Near detector has high statistics and constrains our systematics - Far detector has much fewer statistics but is sensitive to signal parameters - We have to be careful how we propagate our systematic constraint to the far detector - Systematics parameters in fitters: - Highly correlated prior and post-fit models - Event-by-event treatment of systematics parameters - Marginalise over all nuisance parameters which often have non-gaussian shapes - Post-fit studies of systematics - Fake data studies can be used to check robustness of our systematic model - Shrink and pull studies are a nice simplistic method for checking how tighter systematic constraints would affect our result - In the next 5-10 years new experiments will collect 100 times more data. - Results will not be statistics limited for much longer! - We want to make sure our treatment of systematics and statistical techniques are up to the challenge!
+- Neutrino Oscillation analyses - Near detector has high statistics and constrains our systematics - Far detector has much fewer statistics but is sensitive to signal parameters - We have to be careful how we propagate our systematic constraint to the far detector - Systematics parameters in fitters: - Event-by-event treatment of systematics parameters - Marginalise over large number of nuisance parameters - Post-fit studies of systematics - Fake data studies can be used to check robustness of our systematic model - Shrink and pull studies are a nice simplistic method for checking how tighter systematic constraints would affect our result - In the next 5-10 years new experiments will collect 100 times more data. - Results will not be statistics limited for much longer! - We want to make sure our treatment of systematics and statistical techniques are up to the challenge!